vvzen/maypop-goldsmiths/README.md

 Parses the [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file and creates the polygonal outline of the geographical shapes necessary for the map.
 Also creates the text for each city by calling the method from `vv_extrude_font.cpp`.
-There is already an [addon](https://github.com/moxuse/ofxGeoJSON) for parsing GeoJSON files but  don't know why it was failing on my files, so I wrote my own parser which supports also the *Point* feature type and uses *ofVboMesh*, which should generally be faster (if you're not modifying the mesh after creating it).
+There is already an [addon](https://github.com/moxuse/ofxGeoJSON) for parsing GeoJSON files but  don't know why it was failing on my files, so I wrote my own parser which supports also the *Point* feature type and uses *ofMesh*, which should generally be faster (if you're not modifying the mesh after creating it).
 I'd love to PR the original repo when this will be mature enough.

 ### vv_map_projections.cpp/h